Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-grid/index.md

 !SLIDE

-But, what if we just wanted our item to span two columns no matter how many columns there are?
-There's a solution for that too.
+- But, what if we just wanted our item to span two columns no matter how many columns there are?

+- There's a solution for that too.
 For that we use a shorthand that combines the two rules into one.

-The first parameter applies a value to `grid-column-start`, the second to `grid-column-end`
+- The first parameter applies a value to `grid-column-start`, the second to `grid-column-end`

+- Add the following code to your styleTwo.css page.

+- Select save all, then select Google Chrome.

 ```css
 .grid-item-1 {